the1lab/1lab/src/Data/String/Base.lagda.md

 # Primitive: Characters and strings

-We bind the big list of Agda primitives for interacting with characters and strings.
+We bind the big list of primitive functions for interacting with characters and strings.

 ```agda
 postulate String : Type